BayiLi081/GIS-bootcamp/contents/002_definespatialanalysis.md

 - What process created this pattern?
 - Is the pattern always evident?

+## Types of Spatial Analysis

+### Based on data type

+- Point Pattern Analysis
+- Area (Polygon) Analysis
+- Network Analysis
+- Analysis of Interaction

+### Based on Theme

+- Measurements

+  Distance & Length, Shape, Slope and Aspect

+- Query and Reasoning

+  Where is?

+  What is this?

+  How to get there?

+- Transformation and Interplolation

+  Buffering, Number of points in polygon, Overlaying, Interpolation

+- Descriptive Analysis

+  Gravity centres, Dispersion, Nearest neighbour, Spatial autocorrelation, Fragmentation

+- Location Optimisation

+  Optimum location, routing, location and allocation

+- Hypothesis Testing

+  Predictive analysis, Confirmatory: Drawing inferences from sample to population, Spatial regression

 ## Example of spatial analysis

 | Topic                                                        |                                                              |